Alfredo 2: Critical reception

-Alfredo 2 was met with positive reviews from music critics.
+Alfredo 2 was met with critical acclaim.
 Robin Murray of Clash praised the album, calling it a "brilliant return that matches the magic of the original," noting its "incredible depth" and describing it as a "platform of excellence".
 Sy Shackleford of RapReviews gave the album a positive review, praising its "narcotic swagger" and comparing its atmosphere to a Japanese crime drama.
 John Wohlmacher of Beats Per Minute described Alfredo 2 as "just as vibrant, innovative and exciting as Alfredo was five years ago," and argues that it is more diverse, coherent, and well-thought-out than its predecessor.

-Paul Thompson of Pitchfork praised Gibbs' animated delivery and "formalist" technique, writing: "Alfredo 2, by its nature, will not transform anyone's understanding of Gibbs or Alchemist, but it will likely prove commercially significant for both."
+Paul Thompson of Pitchfork praised Gibbs' animated delivery and "formalist" technique, writing that "Alfredo 2, by its nature, will not transform anyone's understanding of Gibbs or Alchemist, but it will likely prove commercially significant for both."
+Aron A. of HotNewHipHop described the album as reasserting Gibbs' recalibration rather than his retreat from leaving hip-hop together.
+Anthony Fantano of The Needle Drop rated the album a "decent to strong 7", having enjoyed it, but noted it could've had more focus.
 Kiana Fitzgerald of Consequence described Alfredo 2 as a "succulent" but "less filling" sequel, writing: "Sonically and lyrically, Alfredo 2 still has plenty to chew through, and it reflects a partnership that continues to reap the benefits of its collective power."
 Andy Kellman of AllMusic described the album as "couple shades darker" than its predecessor, describing Gibbs' rapping as "freighted with a sense of looming mortality and inescapable drudgery".
 He praised the album's guest performances as well as Gibbs' own, writing, "For all his weariness, Gibbs remains compelling and cogent".